wejs/we-plugin-conference-certification/README.md

 # We.js event certification plugin

-> Make user certifications for events
+> Add an event certifications management feature in event admin for generate user certifications for events

 ## Installation